 All incoming students are assigned either to the MA or PhD Faculty Advisor, who should be consulted about academic plans, course selection, and related issues at least once a semester during the first year of study.
-During the Fall semester the MA advisor will be Jay Bernstein and during the Spring semester the MA advisor will be Simon Critchley.
-Zed Adams will be the PhD Faculty Advisor.
+The MA and PhD Faculty Advisors for the 2016-17 schoolyear are still to be determined.
 It is strongly advised that early on in their graduate studies students should attempt to get to know the different members of the faculty during their respective office hours and at various departmental events, in order to establish an amenable and productive working relationship.
 Students should not go to the MA or PhD Faculty Advisors regarding bureaucratic issues, degree requirements, etc. The latter types of questions should be directed to the SA.